 The following states ban short-term health plans:

-Short-term plans tend to have high deductibles, copayments, and coinsurance.
-Because they are temporary, they also typically have a set benefit cap and may also come with a one-time enrollment fee.
+You also must consider other out-of-pocket costs.
+Short-term plans tend to have high deductibles, copayments, and coinsurance rates.
+Because they’re not ACA-compliant plans, you can’t use tax subsidies to reduce your premium.
+Lastly, temporary insurance plans typically have a set benefit cap and may come with a one-time enrollment fee.

 The following are the advantages of short-term health insurance coverage: